Grattan Scholars - Research Themes

 Gail holds a BA in History and Political Science from Trinity College Dublin, an MSc in Comparative Politics from the London School of Economics and a PhD in Political Science from the University of Rochester.

-Dr Ronan Lyons
+Assistant Professor Ronan Lyons

-Ronan Lyons is an Assistant Professor of Economics at Trinity College Dublin, where his research focuses on long-run housing markets and sustainable and behavioural aspects of real estate markets.
+Ronan Lyons is Assistant Professor in Economics at Trinity College Dublin, where his research focuses on long-run housing markets and sustainable and behavioural aspects of real estate markets.
 He has published in and peer-reviewed for a range of academic journals, including the Journal of Property Research, Energy Economics, the European Review of Economic History and Regional Science & Urban Economics.
 His doctoral thesis at Oxford was on the economics of Ireland's property market bubble and crash.